 - Login data regarding the use of our websites if you open or transfer our communications, including data collected using cookies and other tracking technologies.
 Additional information on this subject is available here in our cookie notice.

-Within the framework of vigilance (side effects of the products), you can communicate personal data to us such as date of birth, gender, and sensitive data such as medical history, and so on.
+Within the framework of our online questionnaires and vigilance (side effects of the products), you can communicate personal data to us such as date of birth, gender, and sensitive data such as medical history, and so on.

 3. How we use your personal data

 INNOTHERA may collect your personal data for the following reasons:

 - To communicate with you, for example when you send us a message via the contact form on our websites or to send you newsletter-type communications related to our products and services or to invite you to professional events and webinars;

 - To give you access to our online services and in particular the management of your accounts;

 - To improve our products and services and our communications with you;

 - To identify and authenticate yourself, for example in case of exercising the right of access to your personal data we will ask for a copy of your national identity card or passport;